vipulwarthe/student-performance-ml-model-deployment-with-ECR-ECS/README.md

 * install Docker and AWS CLI on your server and configure AWS with your secret key and access key.
 * Create one Repo in ECR and use push commands and run on terminal so it will create the docker image and push into the ECR repo.

--Go to the AWS ECR -
+### Go to the AWS ECR -
 -Create private repository - Name - sp-repo
 -Image tag mutability - Mutable
 -Encryption settings - AES-256 - Create
 -select the repo and click on view push commands

-* Now create ECS Cluster - give any name -
+### Now create ECS Cluster

--Go to ECS and create cluster - Cluster configuration
+-> give any name -> Go to ECS and create cluster -> Cluster configuration -> Go to ECS and create cluster -> Cluster configuration

--Cluster name - sp-cluster - Default namespace - optional
+-> Cluster name -> sp-cluster -> Default namespace -> optional

--Infrastructure - AWS Farget (serverless) - other setting keep default (optional)
+-> Infrastructure -> AWS Farget (serverless) -> other setting keep default (optional)

--create  (it will take few minutes to create)
+-> create  (it will take few minutes to create)

--go to the task defination - create new task defination
+-> go to the task defination -> create new task defination

--Task definition configuration - Task definition family - new-sp-task
+-> Task definition configuration -> Task definition family -> new-sp-task

--Infrastructure requirements - Launch type - AWS Farget
+-> Infrastructure requirements -> Launch type -> AWS Farget

--other configuration keep default
+-> other configuration keep default

--Task roles - conditional - () - Task execution role - create new role
+-> Task roles -> conditional -> () -> Task execution role -> create new role

--container 1 - container details - Name - sp-repo - Image URI - (paste image uri from ecr repo) - Essential container - yes
+-> container 1 -> container details -> Name -> sp-repo -> Image URI - (paste image uri from ecr repo) - Essential container - yes

 -Port mappings - add port - 5000 - TCP - HTTP